TheSadMuffinMan/muffinman_academia/README.md

-This is my collection of knowledge with regards to Computer Science 1 knowledge.
+This is my collection of knowledge with regards to Computer Science 1.

 Kattis Problems Complete: 29